raku-community-modules/Netstring/README.md

 ## Introduction

 Work with netstrings.
-This currently supports generating netstrings, and parsing a netstring from an IO stream (such as a socket.)
+This currently supports generating netstrings, and parsing a netstring from an IO::Socket (it would support further IO classes, except that the current Perl 6 implementations do not seem to have a more generic IO role.)

 ## Usage